FugroRoames/RoadSegmentation/readme.md

 ##### feature_vis.py
 The code in this file can be used to run gradient descent on the input pixels while keeping the weights constant.
 I based this on [an official Keras blog post](https://blog.keras.io/how-convolutional-neural-networks-see-the-world.html).

-##### util.py
-The util.py file contains various miscellaneous code that can be used by all 3 scripts.